 Here are some of the reasons teaching with videos is becoming more popular:

-Visual stimulation grabs students’ attention
+1. Visual stimulation grabs students’ attention

 Using classroom videos is effective when accompanied by the right equipment.
 The wrong screen or a slow connection can ruin the impact of a video.
 This encourages teachers to use the videos on different platforms, depending on the video quality and type of equipment available.

-Remote teaching opportunities expand exponentially
+3. Remote teaching opportunities expand exponentially

 The use of videos for online courses means that institutions do not have to hire full-time staff members to teach a course.

 Teachers can use videos as an introduction to a concept.
-A good video is a great hook to get students interested.
+A good video is a great hook to get younger students interested.